 A dominant focus in relation to the development of US copyright law in recent years has been the harmonisation of the text of the Copyright Act (as well as judicial application of doctrines such as fair use) with rapid technological advancements.
-It is no exaggeration to say that predicting outcomes in copyright cases involving digital commerce has become quite challenging.
+Accurately predicting outcomes in copyright cases involving digital commerce is often challenging, even for experts in the field.

-There is no shortage of cases illustrating the complexity of applying a generally preinternet age copyright statute to current commercial settings.
+There is no shortage of cases illustrating the complexity of applying a generally pre-internet age copyright statute to current commercial settings.
 Capitol Records, LLC v.
-ReDigi, Inc51 provides one noteworthy example.
-The district court there addressed whether the first-sale doctrine embodied in Section 109 of the Copyright Act, 52 which allows the lawful owner of a copyrighted work to sell or otherwise dispose of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers - in the process relinquishing possession of the seller's own digital music file.
-53 Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of files but also the unauthorised creation of copies.
-54 The court acknowledged the controversial nature of the issue (and, to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital
+ReDigi, Incprovides one noteworthy example.
+The district court there addressed whether the first-sale doctrine embodied in Section 109 of the Copyright Act, [63] which allows the lawful owner of a copyrighted work to sell or otherwise dispose of it without obligation to the copyright owner, protected transactions enabled by an internet service that allowed users to sell legally acquired digital musical files to other subscribers - in the process relinquishing possession of the seller's own digital music file.
+[64] Distinguishing this practice from that of disposition of a tangible, physical CD, the district court answered in the negative, citing the technologically correct fact that such digital file transfers implicated not merely distributions of files but also the unauthorised creation of copies.
+[65] The court acknowledged the controversial nature of the issue (and, to some, the anomaly of distinguishing the transfer of a physical versus a digital copy of a sound recording where presumably only one copy remained following the digital transfer), but it held that it was bound to follow the text of the statute.
+The anomalous result was, the court concluded, a matter for Congress, not the courts, to correct.
+[66] The decision was affirmed on appeal.
+[67] More recently, a group of leading US book publishers sued the Internet Archive, a digital library, in connection with the widespread, systematic and unauthorised digital reproduction and distribution of a vast number of copyrighted works.
+In March 2020, as the covid-19 pandemic was starting to cause significant disruption across the United States, the Internet Archive created what it referred to as the National Emergency Library.
+[68] Although the Internet Archive shut down that aspect of its operations in June 2020 after the lawsuit was filed, [69] it continued to litigate whether its practice of 'controlled digital lending', pursuant to which it had distributed (without permission) digital copies of works for time-limited periods in a manner asserted to be equivalent to traditional library lending of physical copies, is infringing or defensible as a fair use under US copyright law.
+The Second Circuit Court of Appeals recently affirmed that the practice was infringing and the Internet Archive had failed to establish fair use.